Types-of-Financial-Ratios

 Times-Interest-Earned

-The ability of a business organization to pay its financial charges (interest) is reflected in times-interest-earned.
-By dividing the operating profit by the interest charges, this ratio is obtained.
+This ratio reflects the ability of a business organization to pay its financial charges (interest).
+It is obtained by dividing operating profit by interest charges.

 Times-Interest-Earned = EBIT / Interest Charges